cloudfoundry/bosh-bootloader/rampup.md

 - Given: you bbled up an lb environment you would like to be able to reach with DNS => create a new NS record in the 'infrastructure' zone in Cloud DNS.
 Give it the list of name servers found in the NS record in the zone for your environment.

-## Understanding CI
+## Iaas projects
-- cloud envs we manipulate in bbl CI tests (ginkgo bbl integration tests and then cf +):
-  => gcp : cf-infrastructure-bbl-test
-  => aws : cf-infrastructure
+- aws

-- cloud envs for other infra projects:
+  => CF Infrastructure: for development and test
+  => CF Infrastructure Acceptance: for PM story acceptance

-  => gcp : cf-infrastructure-ci
+- gcp
+  => CF-Infrastructure: development playground
+  => CF-Infrastructure-BBL-Test: for jobs in the bosh-bootloader pipeline that bbl up and bosh deploy => CF-Infrastructure-CI: for jobs in other pipelines besides bosh-bootloader like consul

+- azure
+  => CF-Infrastructure: for everything

+- vsphere
+  => Pizza boxes/khaleesi: for everything

-## About Connor
+## Connor

 - What kind of context helps you the most? i.e. Do you approach domains from the user's perspective or more technical bottom up?